Bachelor's Introduction Week

 Welcome to the introduction week

-A warm welcome to you as you embark on your journey as a student of economics!
-Ahead of you lies an exciting student life at the Department of Economics and Business Economics, with an academic and social environment we look forward to introducing you to.
+A warm welcome to you who are about to start as a student of economics!
+Ahead of you awaits an exciting student life in a study environment with great opportunities to participate in academic and social communities.
+We look forward to welcome you.

-The introduction programme, also known as introduction week, will take place in week 35 and offers a mix of academic sessions and social activities.
+The introduction programme, also known as introduction week, will take place in week 35 and offers a wide range of both academic presentations and social activities.
 It’s a great opportunity to get to know your fellow students and ease into university life.
-Introduction week is for everyone, and our goal is to give you a positive and unforgettable experience that lays the foundation for a strong social community.
+The introduction week is for everyone, and aims to give you a safe, positive and unforgettable experience that you can look back on together with your fellow students.

 We look forward to meeting you and hope you’ll have a fantastic introduction week and a great start to your studies!